Plonky3/awesome-plonky3/README.md

 # awesome-plonky3
 A curated list of Plonky3 resources, libraries, tools and more.

-Polygon [Plonky3](https://github.com/Plonky3/Plonky3), built by Polygon Zero team, is a toolkit for implementing polynomial IOPs (PIOPs), such as PLONK and STARKs, allowing developers to configure a variety of to-spec implementations from a single ZK proving system.
+Polygon [Plonky3](https://github.com/Plonky3/Plonky3) is a toolkit for implementing polynomial IOPs (PIOPs), such as PLONK and STARKs, allowing developers to configure a variety of to-spec implementations from a single ZK proving system.

 > Contributions are very welcome!
 Please have a look at [Contribution Guide](./contributing.md).